AbstractPlay/gameslib/README.md

   - `npm run build` (compiles the TypeScript files into the `./build` folder)
   - `npm run dist-dev` (or `dist-prod` if you want it minified; bundles everything for the browser into the `./dist` folder)
 - The public-facing API is documented in `./docs/api.md`.

+If you modify a schema, "compile" it with (for, e.g. the moveresults schema) `npx json2ts .\moveresults.json .\moveresults.d.ts`